CICIFLY/Tinder-Like-News-Swipe-Application/README.md

 (2).Search fragment: type key words to search for news.

-(3).Save fragment: displays all the news that the user has liked/swiped right/thumbed up, Users are able to click on the heart icon to unlike/unsave the news
+(3).Save fragment: displays all the news that the user has liked/swiped right/thumbed up.

+Users are able to click on the heart icon to unlike/unsave the news, scroll up and down of the saved news

 (4).Item details fragment: click on the news image tiles to read the details of the news